Diokuz/baron/readme.md

 - Plugin system (fixable headers, sticky footer, autotests and more)
 - (new) Can be inited on hidden blocks

 Baron just hides the system scrollbar, without removing it.
-This guarantees scrolling will work on any system where the CSS property 'overflow: scroll' is applied.
+This guarantees scrolling will work on any system.

 ## Simple usage